inform-health-informatics/emap_documentation/technical_overview/Background_information.md

 what data needs to be governed in a hospital at real-time:

 * information about people in the hospital such as patients, doctors and nurses
-* key information about the patient, e.g. demographics (age, ethnicity, etc.), but also their past medical history, medication they are regularly taking, allergies, advanced care decisions and so on
+* key information about the patient, e.g. demographics (age, ethnicity, etc.), but also their past medical history, current medical status (e.g. blood pressure or lab investigations), medication they are regularly taking, allergies, advance care decisions and so on
 * diagnostic instruments and the output thereof, such as laboratory results or imaging
 * locations of events (e.g. wards, operation theatres or special units)
 * important time points on a patient journey, e.g. admission and duration of a hospital stay, number of hospital visit